 A Look at Standout Features and Drawbacks

 The standout feature on this grill is both a representation of Char-Broil's ability to be innovative and their problems with quality control and quality components.
 The intake vent is mounted on the side table.
 Both top and bottom vents can be seen and adjusted simultaneously; bending or crouching is not required to reach the vents.
 These vents are large, numbered, and very convenient.
 The vents can be quickly adjusted to reach the desired temperature.
 The bottom vent is connected to the base of the grill via a duct.
-A screw on cap seals the bottom of the grill and provides for easy clean out (though ashes are collected in an ash pan inside the grill that is simply lifted out).
+A screw on cap seals the bottom of the grill and provides for easy clean out.

 All in all, and considering the price, this is a working Kamado grill that can do it all, in a complete package.
 The grill works well and is easy to operate.
 No, it won't get passed down to the kids, but at this price, they can buy their own.